Information Technology Identity and Access Management Policy

 An employee found to have violated this policy may be subject to disciplinary action, up to and including termination of employment.

-Any student who violates this policy will be subject to appropriate disciplinary action in accordance with the Code of Student Conduct.
+Any student who violates this policy will be subject to appropriate disciplinary action in accordance with the Student Handbook.

 Any individual affiliated with the University who violates this policy will be subject to appropriate corrective action, including but not limited to termination of the individual’s relationship with the University.